microsoft/delta-kusto/documentation/tutorials/az-dev-ops/README.md

 The first stage, `packaging` simply packages the scripts.
 This is equivalent to a *build* stage where we take a snapshot of the scripts before pushing it to different environment.

-The second stage, `Push to staging`, is run immediately while the third one, `Push to production`, is waiting for approval.
+The second stage, `Push to staging`, is ran immediately while the third one, `Push to production`, is waiting for approval.

 If we looked at the staging database, we would see it is now matching the script we have in Git.

 ## Pipelines explained

-Let's now look at the pipelines themselves.
+Let us now look at the pipelines themselves.

 ### Reverse Engineer

-Let's look at the YAML pipeline in [reverse-engineer/rev-pipeline.yaml](reverse-engineer/rev-pipeline.yaml).
+Let us look at the YAML pipeline in [reverse-engineer/rev-pipeline.yaml](reverse-engineer/rev-pipeline.yaml).

 It has one job with four steps.